ESSENTIAL BAR SKILLS: GARNISH

 Fresh is Best

-It may seem obvious, but using higher quality fresh fruit and herbs in both your serves and as your garnish will result in better tasting and more visually appealing drinks.
-Pre-packed, lower quality fruits can have a dramatic impact on the final product and can even cost you sales in the long run.
+It may seem obvious, but using higher-quality fresh fruit and herbs in both your serves and as your garnish will result in better tasting and more visually appealing drinks.
+Pre-packed, lower-quality fruits can have a dramatic impact on the final product and can even cost you sales in the long run.

 Local produce comes with the built-in perception of freshness and quality.
-So, make connections with your local food wholesalers, markets and greengrocers and emphasise how you want to make a real point of difference for your outlet by being more adventurous.
+So, make connections with your local food wholesalers, markets and greengrocers and emphasize how you want to make a real point of difference for your outlet by being more adventurous.

-Have back up supplies of fruit to cover each shift and store these in suitable containers in the fridge.
+Have backup supplies of fruit to cover each shift and store these in suitable containers in the fridge.
 Mint leaves, once washed and prepared, should be wrapped in a dampened paper kitchen towel and kept in the fridge to keep them fresh.

 Which Fruits to Use and Why

-- Orange for orange-flavoured drinks
+- Orange for orange-flavored drinks

-- Lemon for lemon-flavoured drinks
+- Lemon for lemon-flavored drinks

 - Lime for all other serves